MuizU/Modern-Walk/README.md

 ## Future Work
-- For the mobile view the flash sales listing could have a carousel view making the overall flow relatable to the desktop view.
+- For the mobile view the flash sales listing could have a carousel view making the overall flow consisten with the desktop view.